ibmtjbot/tjbot/featured/README.md

 - **[Twitter Wave](https://github.com/jweisz/twitter-wave)** by [Justin Weisz](https://github.com/jweisz).
 This recipe is an enhancement of the Sentiment Analysis recipe included in TJBot.
 This recipe adds options for TJBot to wave and announce when the sentiment for a topic changes.

-# Reporting Weather, time, news, sports
+# Reporting Weather, Time, News, Sports
 - **[TJ Weather](https://github.com/suprbh/tjweather)**  by [Supriya Bhat](https://github.com/suprbh).
 Use TJBot as a personal weather station.

 [![TJ Weather](https://img.youtube.com/vi/Q7a6UK8U-DM/0.jpg)](https://www.youtube.com/watch?v=Q7a6UK8U-DM)